edushifts/book-voyage/README.md

 ### For Users

 You will only need to run the Django server with a compiled website in it.
 This production version is currently not on GitHub yet.
-If you require it, please send use a message.
+If you require it, please leave us a message in the issues.

 ### For Developers